ReRecordable/nixos/README.md

 # ReRecordable's NixOS Configurations
-These are the NixOS configurations i use on my various machines.
+These are the NixOS configurations I use on my various machines. /n Not perfect, but they work.
-(redoing this)